elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The setPointerCapture() method of the Element interface gets used to designate a specific element as the capture target of future pointer events.
-Subsequent events for the pointer get targeted at the capture element until capture gets released via Element.releasePointerCapture().
+  <div><strong>Interview Response:</strong> Developers can use the setPointerCapture() method of the Element interface to designate a specific element as the capture target of future pointer events.
+Subsequent events for the pointer get targeted at the capture element until capture releases via Element.releasePointerCapture().
 Pointer capture allows events for a particular pointer event (PointerEvent) to be re-targeted to a particular element instead of the normal (or hit test) target at a pointer's location.
 We may use this approach to ensure that an element continues to receive pointer events even if the pointer device's contact moves away from the element (such as by scrolling or panning).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />